jojozhuang/jojozhuang.github.io/_portfolio/sap-dictionary.md

 ## 2. Home screen
 ![index](/assets/sapdictionary/index.png "index")
 ### 2.1.
 Glossary
-Click on any letter to get the list of the words started with that letter, then click on the word to see the description.
+Click on any alphabet to get the list of the words started with that letter, then click on the word to see the description.
 ![searchindex](/assets/sapdictionary/searchindex.png "searchindex")
 ![result](/assets/sapdictionary/result.png "result")
 ### 2.2 Search
-Input search text through keyboard
+Input free text for searching through keyboard
 ![inputsearch](/assets/sapdictionary/search.png "inputsearch")
 ### 2.3 3-Character Classic
 Search abbreviation word, similar with Glossary.